Conjunctive Queries: Unique Characterizations and Exact Learnability: Introduction

-The above results are optimal, because, as we mentioned above, exact learnability with membership queries, requires the existence of a finite uniquely characterizing set of examples, which, in turn, requires the existence of a frontier, and frontiers exist (up to homomorphic equivalence) only for c-acyclic structures.
+The restriction to c-acyclic CQs in this learnability result is natural, given that, as we mentioned above, exact learnability with membership queries requires the existence of a finite uniquely characterizing set of examples.
+Note however, that our results do not preclude the possibility that there exist larger efficiently exactly learnable classes of CQs: even if a class $C$ includes non-c-acyclic CQs, it may still be possible for every CQ $q\in C$ to be uniquely characterizable \emph{within the class $C$}.

+We mainly focus on positive and negative examples in this paper.
+Another natural type of data example is a pair $(I,R)$ where $I$ is an input instance and $R$ is the entire relation that is computed by the query on $I$.
+We discuss this in Section~\ref{sec:input-output}, where we point out that all our results on characterizability and learnability remain true also when considering such data examples.

-Although our primary interest is in conjunctive queries, we show that our results also have implications for \emph{schema mappings} and \emph{description logic concepts}:
+Finally, although our primary interest is in conjunctive queries, we show that our results also have implications for \emph{schema mappings} and \emph{description logic concepts}:

-\begin{contribution}[Schema Mappings and Description Logic Concepts] As a further corollary to the above, we obtain a number of results regarding the existence of polynomial unique characterizations, as well as exact learnability, for LAV (``Local-As-View'') schema mappings and for description logic concepts for the lightweight description logic $\mathcal{ELI}$. \end{contribution}
+\begin{contribution}[Schema Mappings and Description Logic Concepts] As a further corollary to the above, in Sect.~\ref{sec:applications}, we obtain a number of results regarding the existence of polynomial unique characterizations, as well as exact learnability, for LAV (``Local-As-View'') schema mappings and for description logic concepts for the lightweight description logic $\mathcal{ELI}$~\cite{Baader2017:introduction}. \end{contribution}